Rural Computer-Assisted Reporting workshop conveys critical skills; fellowship available to full-scale CAR Boot Camp

 John Nelson wins Smith Award for public service through journalism

-John A. Nelson, who has been a leader for openness in government and quality in journalism during his career at weekly and daily newspapers, will receive the Al Smith Award for public service through community journalism during a dinner in Frankfort, Ky., Nov.
-16. The award is presented for a career of public service through community journalism in Kentucky, or anywhere by a current or former Kentuckian, with preference to those in rural areas.
+John A. Nelson, who has been a leader for openness in government and quality in journalism during his career at weekly and daily newspapers, received the 2013 Al Smith Award for public service through community journalism, presented for a career of public service through community journalism in Kentucky, or anywhere by a current or former Kentuckian, with preference to those in rural areas.